-The work of a system administrator is essential for almost any organization, there is no denying that.
-Whether it is an in-house employee or a subcontractor, system administrator is the person that has a huge impact on continuous and smooth operation of your business and enterprise data protection compliance.
+A system administrator is essential for almost any organization.
+Whether they’re an in-house employee or a subcontractor, a system administrator plays a huge role in keeping your business operating continuously and smoothly and keeping it compliant with enterprise data protection requirements.

 Why database administrators are a threat

 Privilege abuse is a real threat.
 And admins usually have all the privileges.